advisorpages/training.github.io/_training/become-a-pro-in-90-days.md

 end_time: "20:30:00"
 layout: default
 permalink: /training/become-a-pro-in-90-days/
+promo_body: >
-promo_body: "123Dear Valued Client, we invite you to join us for an exclusive Business Overview on Saturday, May 31 at 7:00 PM.
+  123Dear Valued Client, we invite you to join us for an exclusive Business Overview on Saturday, May 31 at 7:00 PM.
 As we delve into the world of finance, we aim to empower you with knowledge and insights that can help you make informed financial decisions.
-Our goal is to make finance simple, understandable, and accessible—because we believe that everyone deserves to unlock their financial potential."
+Our goal is to make finance simple, understandable, and accessible—because we believe that everyone deserves to unlock their financial potential.
 trainer_lineup: "Alex Johnson, Samantha Lee"
 topics:
   - "Reframing objections into opportunities"